kurunczi4096/kurunczi4096/README.md

 - 👋 Hi, I’m @kurunczi4096
-- 👀 I’m interested in Physics, Nature...
+- 👀 I’m interested in Physics , Nature, Running 🏃🏼‍♂ and Chess ♟

 <!---
 kurunczi4096/kurunczi4096 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.